Promoting education for all workers in Ontario and Canada regarding policies that are interfering with recovery and Mental Health in the workplace.

 mental-health problems.

-$8.5-billion Amount that employers and
+$8.5-billion Amount that employers and!

-insurers spend each year on
+insurers spend each year on !long-term disability claims !related to

 Mental illness.